CarlosEduardoPM/CarlosEduardoPM/README.md

 ### About me

 Cybersecurity enthusiast focused on **Offensive Security** and **Windows Internals**.
-I enjoy understanding how systems work under the hood — from web application vulnerabilities to the internal structure of Windows executables.
+I enjoy understanding how systems work under the hood, from web application vulnerabilities to the internal structure of Windows executables.

 I practice regularly on **Hack The Box**, with focus on Web Pentesting, Active Directory, and API Security.